 It is assumed that pdbase is the live database which is to be configured as the primary.
 The other database, sdbase, is created as a duplicate of pdbase and will be configured as the secondary database.
-In this example, it is assumed that pdbase and sdbase are in a directory /usr/dbases on their respective systems.
+For the purpose of this example it is assumed that pdbase and sdbase are located in a directory /usr/dbases on their respective systems.

-Ensure that shost and phost are defined in the /etc/hosts file.
+Note: Ensure that shost and phost are defined in the /etc/hosts file.